-Stock Status – Concern – Concern for the blue crab stock is due to reduced landings of hard blue crabs during 2000-2002 and 2005-2007, following record-high landings observed during 1996-1999.
-The 2011 fishery yielded the fifth lowest landings during the 10-year period of 2002-2011.
-Harvest from the Pamlico/Core sounds and tributaries increased, but continue to remain significantly below historical levels.
-Results of the 2011 Traffic Light Stock Assessment suggest the North Carolina blue crab stock is not overfished.
+Stock Status – Concern – Concern for the blue crab stock is due to reduced landings of hard blue crabs during 2000-2002 and 2005–2007, following record-high landings observed during 1996–1999.
+The 2012 fishery yielded the fourth lowest landings during the 10-year period of 2003–2012.
+Harvest from Pamlico Sound and its tributaries decreased and continued to remain below historical levels.
+Results of the 2011 stock assessment suggest the North Carolina blue crab stock is not overfished.
 Overfishing cannot be determined at this time because data are insufficient for estimating reliable fishing mortality rates.

 Average Recreational Landings – Not available

-Research and Data Needs – Expand time and area coverage of fishery-independent surveys, recreational landings estimates, fishery effort and socioeconomic surveys, interactions with protected and species of concern, and the impact of habitat/environmental factors on behavior and abundance.
-Additional research and data needs are listed in the 2012 FMP.
+Research and Data Needs – Expand time and area coverage of fishery-independent surveys, recreational landings estimates, fishery effort and socioeconomic surveys, interactions with protected species and species of concern, and the impact of habitat/environmental factors on behavior and abundance.
+Additional research and data needs are listed in draft Amendment 2 of the Blue Crab FMP.

 Harvest Season – Year round.